midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 - optionally, coin ciphertext
 - optionally, contract address, if coin is meant to be received by a contract

 Transients are an extension needed mostly for contract execution - they are intermediate coins created as an output and spent within a single transaction.
 They allow contracts to correctly witness coin reception and spend in all situations, especially ones, where contract needs to e.g. merge existing coins with freshly received ones.
-They also allow to transfer token in the same transaction it was received, so it enables use-cases of creating a atomic chains of transfers, etc. For that reason they share many of properties of both inputs and outputs, which are:
+They also allow to transfer token in the same transaction it was received, so it enables use-cases of creating an atomic chains of transfers, etc. For that reason they share many of properties of both inputs and outputs, which are:
 - coin nullifier
 - coin commitment
 - input value commitment